SiriusKoan/Picrypter/README.md

      Wait about 5 ~ 10 seconds, the bot will send back the encrypted / decrypted image.

-     *Note* : If there is no response for a too long period of time, *Time Out* may have occurred due to some server error or the file size is overwhelming.
-Please do *step 2 to 4* again or try another smaller image (or compress it before hand).
+     *Note*: If there is no response for a too long period of time, *Time Out* may have occurred due to some server error or the file size is overwhelming.
+Please do *step 2 to 4* again or try another smaller image .

+     *Note*: Should your image be too large, you can compress it via telegram first (send it to someone with *compression* checked).
+Yet remember **NOT** to check *compression* while sending your image to the bot!

 5. Get the Image File!